h5py/h5py/docs/vds.rst

 Virtual Datasets (VDS)
 ======================

-Starting with version 2.9, h5py includes support for HDF5 'virtual datasets'.
-The VDS feature is available in version 1.10 of the HDF5 library;
-h5py must be built with a new enough version of HDF5 to create or read virtual datasets.
+Starting with version 2.9, h5py includes high-level support for HDF5 'virtual datasets'.
+The VDS feature is available in version 1.10 of the HDF5 library; h5py must be built with a new enough version of HDF5 to create or read virtual datasets.

 What are virtual datasets?